ZivaVatra/flac2all/README.md

 [![screenshot](http://s27.postimg.org/7r1wrz3sz/synapse_16_threads.png)](https://www.youtube.com/watch?v=pXSpPjWtSJc)

 ## Usage

+Full information, including options and all current available conversion modes, can be found by running "flac2all -h".

 Attempts were made to keep version4 backwards compatible with the options from version3.
 In theory you should be able to run the exact same commands and flac2all v4 should still work as expected.